 The key to getting this right is to keep in mind that your man cave office should also be a space that you can enter to forget about work or at the very least it should look like it is such a place!

 So fill the area with stuff that helps you relax and with things that you would normally put in a recreational room rather than an office.

 When it comes to decorating and populating the room with items if you view this area as your man cave first and your home office second you won’t go wrong.
 But always start the design by ensuring you have enough space for your working equipment first!

-4. Adding a bit of flair to your man cave office
+Step 4.
+Add a bit of flair to your man cave office design

 Now is the time to create the distinction between your normal office and your man cave office.